Dive in and get involved with vital marine conservation efforts in the Perhentian Archipelago.

 Most nationalities do not need to obtain a visa in advance of travelling to Malaysia, as a 90-day tourist visa is issued on arrival.
 We do, however, recommend checking with your local embassy regarding visa requirements prior to travelling.

 Due to the nature of this project, you must be a strong and confident swimmer.
+Additionally, to take part in the activities you must be at least PADI Open Water qualified, therefore, if you are joining without a dive qualification, you will complete this course within your first week.
 No additional skills or experience are required, only a positive attitude and the ability and willingness to work well in a team.

 There are no specific vaccination or medical requirements needed to join this project and as such, the vaccinations you require will depend on your medical history.
 We, therefore, recommend that you consult your GP/Doctor regarding your own vaccination needs.